 HOW TO TALK TO YOUR DOCTOR

-In the past, the patient‐doctor relationship was one‐directional, the doctor typically took the lead and the patient followed.
-Today, the relationship is a partnership.
+In the past, the patient‐doctor relationship was one‐directional; the doctor typically took the lead, and the patient followed.
+Today, the association is a partnership.
 Taking an active role in your healthcare can help you get the best care possible from your doctor.

 Experiencing a physical injury can be challenging for anyone.
 Whether you were wounded in combat, injured in a training exercise, or hurt while going about your daily life, dealing with pain and disability is complex and can sometimes be traumatic.
 Many types of physical injuries can result from combat or

 The VA Disability Advocates Main Office is Located in Las Vegas, NV.
 We Represent Veterans throughout the United States.
 702-209-5722